 To teach a board game, you need to have it set up so that you can show instead of

-Give new players the board to lay out, ask them to shuffle cards, deal a certain number of cards, read through the roles cards and see which one they want to be.
+Give new players the board to lay out, ask them to shuffle cards, deal a certain number of cards, read through the roles cards, and see which one they want to be.
 If each player in the game would have a hand of cards, lay them face up on the table just for the setup.
-This is so that everyone on the table can see the types of cards in the game.
+This is so that everyone at the table can see the types of cards in the game.

 As your group are setting up the game components, explain what each of the things are.

 You don’t need to go into too much detail about the rule surrounding each piece at this stage.
 You’re just introducing the components, their names and what they represent.
 Keep with the theme here.
 A cube is just a cube unless you call it by what is represents.